• Privacy policy

 ★★★★

-The great Indiana Jones returns for one last adventure, in this fifth instalment directed by James Mangold, that Hollywood journeyman of preeminent ‘dad cinema’, taking over bullhorn duties from Steven Spielberg.
+The great Indiana Jones returns for one last adventure in this fifth instalment directed by James Mangold, that Hollywood journeyman of preeminent ‘dad cinema’, taking over bullhorn duties from Steven Spielberg.
 Mangold does not drop the ball (and him doing so was never the cards).
 In fact, he has successfully put his own craftsman stamp on the franchise, making a film less expectedly elegiac, more outright – and unexpectedly – touching and melancholic.

 In his 70s, on the cusp of retirement, Doctor Henry Jones Jr (Harrison Ford) is starting to feel as old as the kind of relics he spent his heyday chasing after.
-Living alone in a pokey New York apartment, drinking whisky with his cup of morning coffee, Jones is in a rut and feeling bitter, but one day he’s reluctantly dragged into a globe-trotting escapade by British goddaughter, Helena (Phoebe Waller-Bridge).
+Living alone in a pokey New York apartment, drinking whisky with his cup of morning coffee, Jones is in a rut and feeling bitter, but one day he’s reluctantly dragged into a globe-trotting escapade by his British goddaughter, Helena (Phoebe Waller-Bridge).

 At 2 hours and 34 minutes (the longest film in the series), there are parts of Indiana Jones and the Dial of Destiny (2023) which are undoubtedly baggy and its CG-heavy like Kingdom of the Crystal Skull (2008).
 Here though, by virtue of Ford’s charisma – he’s still got it at 80 – and a thrill-ride narrative involving the pursuit of a mathematical device created two thousands years ago by Greek mathematician Archimedes, the movie never flags and of course there’s no such thing as a dull moment.